cnorick/curse-of-strahd-notes/Locations/Death House.md

 - [[Elizabeth Durst]]'s ghast comes from the wall eventually
 	- She can speak, unlike the other ghouls
 	- She has her memory
+- She tells the players to get out of her room and won't fight immediately

+## Final Confrontation